Swedish – Deep Tissue – Acupressure – Shiatsu – Craniosacral Therapy –

 *all with a trauma-sensitive approach, all adaptable for chronic conditions.

 60 minutes. $70-90.
 75 minutes. $85-105.
 90 minutes. $100-120

 about the space.

-I practice out of a home bodywork room in South Berkeley, on the 3rd floor of a building, and unfortunately there is no elevator.
-My partner and I have 2 cats, but they are not allowed in the practice space!
+I practice out of a home bodywork room in Kensington, down a flight of stairs, and unfortunately there is no elevator.
+My wife and I have 2 cats, but they are not allowed in the practice space!

 I completed my 500-hour certification in Massage Therapy at McKinnon Body Therapy Center in Oakland, CA. My path integrates Eastern and Western modalities, including Swedish Massage, Deep Tissue, Craniosacral Therapy, Acupressure, Cupping, and Shiatsu.
 It is my intention to treat the whole person, not simply a collection of symptoms and aches.

 I believe that being a human and having a body comes with a bit of a spiritual contract.
 We are living synthesis of psycho-spiritual-emotional components, and all of these layers will inevitably sustain traumas.
 Physical accidents and illnesses, poor holding patterns from demands of everyday life, emotional upheavals – the imprints of these are held somewhere in the tissues and structures of the body.
 The same way a river will adapt its flow around a fallen log, our body’s life force (Qi in Traditional Chinese Medicine, prana in Hindu traditions), however you want to conceptualize the energy in our body -even just as blood, oxygen, lymph, cerebrospinal fluid, – adapts its flow around places in our body that have sustained any kind of blow.